sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 .. math:: \mbox{SS}_{tot} = \sum_{k=1}^G \sum_{i=1}^{N_k} \left(Y_{ik} - \bar{Y} \right)^2

-When we talk about analysing variances in the context of ANOVA, what we’re really doing is working with the total sums of squares rather than the actual variance.
+When we talk about analysing variances in the context of ANOVA, what we are really doing is working with the total sums of squares rather than the actual variance.
 One very nice thing about the total sum of squares is that we can break it up into two different kinds of variation.